jhucsf/spring2022/assign/assign05.md

 ## Grading Criteria

+Milestone 1:

 * Implementation of sender client: 25%
 * Implementation of receiver client 25%
+* Design and coding style: 5%

+Milesone 2:

 * Implementation of server: 25%
 * Report explaining thread synchronization in server: 15%
-* Design and coding style: 10%
+* Design and coding style: 5%

 ## Goals of the assignment